 The illegalization of kratom represents a blow from the capitalist state against individual freedom and a rational drug policy.
 The only sensible communist policy on drugs is full legalization and medical treatment for addiction.

 It has recently been announced the recreational drug Kratom is going to be officially placed on schedule 1 of the controlled substances hierarchy of the DEA, right alongside heroin.
 Anyone familiar with Kratom knows that it isn’t hardcore stuff.
 While the drug does have addictive properties, it’s nothing compared to morphine and the like.
 Many opiate addicts use Kratom as a safe and legal substitute for opioids that’s easier to wean off of.
-Kratom doesn’t have the capacity to repress breaking like opioids do, so it is not a substance one can overdose on, much like marijuana.
+Kratom doesn’t have the capacity to repress breathing like opioids do, so it is not a substance one can overdose on, much like marijuana.
 Yet as of September 30th, this plant is enough to get you a 5 year prison sentence just for possession.
 While the media panics about an opioid epidemic, a drug that is actually helping people quit opiates is being made illegal!
 The attitude of the the capitalist state is as paternalistic as ever: how dare you get high, how dare you use an over the counter painkiller that is effective.
+(Update: the attempted ban has failed as of now.)

 The hypocrisy of the drug scheduling system established under the Controlled Substances Act of 1970 warrants an article of it’s own.
 What is so galling about this system is the way it attempts to justify itself with scientific objectivity when it is in actuality blatantly unscientific.
 The act establishes 5 “schedules” or categories of drugs, with schedule 5 being the most benign and schedule 1 being the worst.
 The benchmarks for declaring a substance a schedule 1 drug are: high potential for abuse, no accepted medical use, and lack of a safe way to use the drug even under medical supervision.
 Having thus established a superficially objective way to categorize these drugs the federal government immediately went about ignoring it, placing drugs on this list based on the needs of politicians and unelected bureaucrats.
 The fact that marijuana is a schedule 1 drug (cocaine is schedule 2) tells you all you need to know about the scientific objectivity of this system.
 A growing scientific consensus, along with basic common sense, is showing that marijuana certainly does have medical uses and is safer to use than even many over the counter drugs.